MugenMicko/voron/general/RunoutUnklicky/README.md

 Wire to an end-stop or similar pin.
 Do _not_ connect to voltage, _only_ to pin and GND.
 For example, with the BTT SKR MINI V2.0 you could use the E-STOP pin (PC15) and GND.
 For the BTT SKR Pico you could also use the E-STOP pin (gpio16) and GND.

-Upload and include runoutunklicky.cfg and change the PIN definition.
-The config file contains what is required to use a runout sensor.
+Upload and include runoutunklicky.cfg in your printer.cfg and change the PIN definition to the one you chose on your MCU.
+The config file contains what is required to use a runout sensor, but make sure it isn't duplicating anything in your full klipper config.
 The M600 macro is included to provide a pause and resume function should the sensor trigger allowing a filament change.
 You may need or want to change this to suit your needs.

 Test by inserting and removing filament.
 If it shows incorrectly in klipper add a ! in front of the PIN definition and test again.